“Consummate piano virtuoso, truly individual voice, unerring sense of sophisticated swing” ~ Jazz Times

 Along with these activities, John also performed two concerts at NYC’s Metropolitan Museum of Art, and recorded with the great rock/pop idol, Steve Miller, as well as numerous other gigs with an array of excellent pop/rock/jazz performers.

-Touring, recording…and high praise
+Touring, recording…and high praise.

 Having taken “a couple of stabs” at big band leading earlier in his career, in 2016 John began organizing a big band, or “orchestra,” at the urging of friends and fellow musicians who were familiar with his work as an arranger as well as a pianist.

-In addition to appearing in venues around New York and nationally, John is also averaging over 40 European gigs a year.
+Besides appearing in venues around New York and nationally, John is also averaging over 40 European gigs a year.

-And according to San Francisco Examiner, John “has a smooth, light-touch style.
+According to San Francisco Examiner, John “has a smooth, light-touch style.
 He flies easily through intricate right-hand melodic lines, and improvises on them, and roams the bass clef with his left hand, combining basic and offbeat rhythms with rich, melodic chord patterns.
 His left-hand harmonic structures are most impressive.”

-Among the many accolades he has received, one is especially meaningful to John, since it came from Jimmy Woode, the bassist of his early idol, Duke Ellington.
+Among the many accolades he has received, one is especially meaningful to John, since it came from Jimmy Woode, the bassist of his enduring idol, Duke Ellington.
 Colianni, Woode said, is “a brilliant pianist, composer, arranger with exquisite taste, great technique, charming, witty, he has much to bring to the table … and he’s got rhythm.
 Who could ask for anything more?”